Moon-of-Anthracite/BookStore/README.md

 ## Conclusion
 In conclusion, working on this project only solidified my belief that my current understanding of Java web apps is insufficient.
-Next, I'm thinking of studying Vaadin to not just increase my understanding of Java web apps but also to practice on it some more.
+Next, I'm thinking of studying Vaadin to not just increase my understanding of Java web apps but also to practice it some more.